What is Railway Sleeper?

 1. Steel Sleepers

-Due to the growing scarcity of wooden sleepers, their short life span, steel sleepers have now become more popular in every part of the world.
+Due to the growing scarcity of wooden sleepers, and their short life span, steel sleepers have now become more popular in every part of the world.

 Advantages of Steel Sleepers